 Subsidiary Shrines – In this temple complex, two more shrines are constructed, Akhilandesvari Amman Shrine and Soundara-nayaki Amman shrine.
 The first one is located in the pradakshina-path of the maha-mandapa of main temple.
 There is a rashi-mandapa in front of this shrine, where on the roof are carved twelve zodiac signs.
 Its entrance is topped with an exquisite makara-torana enclosing an image of Gaja-Lakshmi.
 Soundara-nayaki Amman shrine is located south of the cave temple and was built by danseuse of Kudumiyamalai.
 As per an inscription dated in thirteenth century CE and eleventh regnal year of the Pandya king Jatavarman Vira Pandya, a deva-dasi Umaiyalvi-Nachchi, referred to as the daughter of Durgai-aandar, bought some of the temple’s lands for 73,300 gold coins.
 She also built Amman shrine dedicated to the goddess Tirukkamakkottathu Nachiar Arivudaya Malaiya-mangaiar or Soundara-Nayaki.
 This shrine is consisted of garbha-griha, ardha-mandapa and mukha-mandapa.
 Above the hill is located a Subramanya shrine which seems to be Pandya construction of thirteenth century CE.

 Inscriptions – There are more than 120 inscriptions discovered in and around these two temple complexes.
 Many of these inscriptions are published only with their original texts but no translations.
 A separate page of this article has around 60 inscriptions which were published with English translation.
-Here, we will only discuss the most famous and controversial musical inscription, text of the same is also provided in another page of this article.
+Here, we will only discuss the most famous musical inscription, text of the same is also provided in another page of this article.

 The Musical Inscription – This famous musical inscription is carved on the south of the rock-cut shrine described above.
 It is carved on 13 feet by 14 feet wall and is in good state of preservation.
 This inscription is written in the Grantha script and Sanskrit language.
 This inscription was first mentioned by Rao Saheb H Krishna Sastri in 1904 and first edited by Rao Bahadur P R Bhandarkar in Epigraphia Indica volume XII.
 The inscription is divided into seven sections, each section consists of a collection of groups of four notes (svaras), arranged in sub-sections of sixteen.
 Each sub-section takes up one line of the inscription.
 In all these sections, musical notes are arranged in a specific manner and mentioned under specific heading, 1) Madhyama grame chatsprahara svaragamah, 2) Shadja grame chatsprahara svaragamah, 3) Shadave chatsprahara svaragama, 4) Sadharite chatsprahara svaragama, 5) Panchame chatsprahara svaragama, 6) Kaisika madhyame chatsprahara svaragama and 7) Kaisike chatsprahara svaragama.
 At the end are two colophons, one in Sanskrit and one in Tamil.
 Sanskrit colophon reads, “Texts of notes made for the benefit of pupils by the King, who is devotee of the Supreme Lord (Siva) and a pupil of Rudracarya (sic)”6.Tamil colophon reads, “These are appropriate to eight or seven”7.
 A single label, also written in the Pallava Grantha script, is inscribed near this musical inscription.
 This label reads, ‘Parivadinida’, taken by various scholars for a musical instrument, probably a type of vina.